 The footpath on the station side of the road is closed to pedestrians from Joiner Street to Bermondsey Street.
 The footpath on the other side of the road will remain open throughout the closure.

-Cyclists will be able to travel in both directions on Tooley Street – westbound with the traffic and eastbound in a segregated lane.
+Cyclists will be able to travel in both directions on Tooley Street.

 The taxi rank on Tooley Street moves to Bermondsey Street and remains there once the new station is completed.

 Routes 47, 343, 381, N199 and RVI will be on diversion.
 The diversions around Tooley Street were co-ordinated in collaboration with Transport for London and the London Borough of Southwark.

 - Route 47 – towards Catford Bus Garage will be diverted at London Bridge to run via Borough High Street, Great Dover Street, Bricklayer Arms, Tower Bridge Road and then back to its usual routeing at Tooley Street.